Feature Articles: Family Finances

 Involve youth and teens in family budgeting

-Adapted from MU Office for Financial Success Finance Tip of the Week blog post by Lucy Schrader, HES Associate State Specialist and Building Strong Families Program Coordinator, University of Missouri Extension
+Adapted from MU Office for Financial Success Finance Tip of the Week blog post by Lucy Schrader, former HES Associate State Specialist and Building Strong Families Program Coordinator, University of Missouri Extension

 In this fast-paced world of automatic withdrawals, credit cards, debit cards, quick buys and online purchasing, people do not always realize where their money is going.
 Spending money is easier than ever.
 Youth have grown up with this technology and may be even more accustomed to convenient, automatic and sometimes mindless purchasing.